pachyderm/pachyderm/doc/how-tos/export-data-out-pachyderm.md

   or similar endpoint.<br>
   See [Service](../concepts/pipeline-concepts/pipeline/service.html).<br>

+  * Configure your code to connect to an external data source.
+  Because a pipeline is a Docker container that runs your code, you can egress your data to any data source, even to those that the `egress` field does not support, by connecting to that source from within your code.

 * By using the S3 gateway.
 Pachyderm Enterprise users can reuse their existing tools and libraries that work with object store to export their data with the S3 gateway.<br>